edgar971/personal-blog/src/pages/getting-started-with-ecto-part-3/index.md

 ## One last thing

-One thing to note is that I used the Ecto functions that return tuples or `nil` but there are equivalent functions that raise errors instead.
+I used the Ecto functions that return tuples or `nil` but don't raise any errors.
+There are equivalent functions that raise errors instead.
 For example, there is a `Repo.get!` that raises an errors instead of returning a `nil`.
 There is also a `Repo.delete!` that raises an error instead of returning `{:error, changeset}`.
 Most of these functions end with a `!`, check out the [documentation](https://hexdocs.pm/ecto/Ecto.Repo.html#content) for more info.

 ## Congratulations 🎉 🎉 🎉